 To avoid portraying the world in a static way – the North always much richer than the South – we have to start 200 years ago before the time when living conditions really changed dramatically.

 The first chart shows the estimates for the share of the world population living in extreme poverty.
 In 1820 only a tiny elite enjoyed higher standards of living, while the vast majority of people lived in conditions that we would call extreme poverty today.
 Since then the share of extremely poor people fell continuously.
-More and more world regions industrialised and thereby increased productivity which made it possible to lift more people out of poverty: In 1950 three-quarters of the world were living in extreme poverty; in 1981 it was still 44%.
-For last year research suggests that the share in extreme poverty has fallen below 10%.
+More and more world regions industrialized and thereby increased productivity which made it possible to lift more people out of poverty: In 1950 two-thirds of the world were living in extreme poverty; in 1981 it was still 42%.
+In 2015 – the last year for which we currently have data – the share of the world population in extreme poverty has fallen below 10%.

 Increasing productivity was important because it made vital goods and services less scarce: more food, better clothing, and less cramped housing.
 Productivity is the ratio between the output of our work and the input that we put in our work; as productivity increased we benefitted from more output, but also from less input – weekly working hours fell very substantially.